What to expect in digital media in 2020 – TechCrunch

 Lastly, cloud gaming was one of last year’s biggest headlines with the launch of Google Stadia and you should expect it to be again this year.
 By moving games to cloud hosting, consumers can play the highest quality games from lower quality devices, greatly expanding the market of potential players.
 By bundling many such games into a subscription offering, Google and others hope to entice consumers to try many more games.

 As TechCrunch’s Lucas Matney argued, however, cloud gaming is likely a feature for existing subscription gaming platforms — namely Playstation Now and Xbox Game Pass — more so than the basis for a new platform to differentiate.
 The minor latency inherent in playing a cloud-hosted game makes it unattractive to hardcore gamers (who would rather download the game).
 Next to Sony and Microsoft’s offerings, Stadia’s limited game selection fails to stand out.
-The competition will only heat up this year with the entry of Amazon.
+The competition will only heat up this year with the expected entry of Amazon.
 Google needs to launch the Stadia integration with YouTube and the Share State feature that it promoted in its Stadia announcement to really drive consumer interest.